 Many teachers these days are juggling multiple responsibilities.
 Raising families, taking classes, working a second job, etc. It is very easy for teachers to let stressors outside of school affect their behavior and attitude at school.
 Great teachers don’t do this.
 Period!
 On the other hand, they realize that their students bring much baggage to school that is oftentimes way to heavy for them.
 So they help them carry theirs’, instead of unloading their own.

 * In rereading my post I have realized that a couple of my reasons are simply regurgitations of Todd Whitaker’s thoughts and ideas.
-This was not deliberate, I think I simply have internalized so much of his thinking that it has become a part of my own.
+This was not deliberate, I think I simply have internalized so much of his thinking, especially from his book What Great Teachers Do Differently, that it has become a part of my own.
 His writing, thinking and speaking have had such a profound impact on me that I simply wanted to give credit where it was due.
 Thank you Todd!